-Four years later, in 1995, a sculpture to the memory of the victims was errected, but not in the village, but inside the Olympic Park.
+Four years later, in 1995, a sculpture to the memory of the victims was erected, but not in the village, but inside the Olympic Park.
 I was not there for its opening.
 I had already left Munich at the time for London, my home of choice.
-I don’t think I would have chosen the village as a home, as my parents did, but neither would I have chosen Germany as a home, were my father, a Jewish shoah survivor from Poland settled, after Germans had murdered almost his entire family members.
+I don’t think I would have chosen the village as a home, as my parents did, but neither would I have chosen Germany as a home, where my father, a Jewish Shoah survivor from Poland settled after Germans had murdered almost all his family members.

-Ankie Spitzer and other berieved families of the 1972 Israeli Olympic team continued the struggle to get the terror acts adequately remembered, including at the London Olympic Games 2012.
+Ankie Spitzer and other bereaved families of the 1972 Israeli Olympic team continued the struggle to get the terror acts adequately remembered, including at the London Olympic Games 2012.
 It was refused then as it had been for a long time, in part due to false claims of upholding political balance and neutrality.
 But through the terror of 1972 the Olympic ideals too were attacked.
-Only at Rio 2016 the German IOC President Thomas Bach recognised that.
-He finally instituted an official rememberance inside the Rio Olympic Village, a breakthrough after a long 44 years of side-lining.
+Only at Rio 2016 the German IOC-President Thomas Bach recognised that.
+He finally instituted an official remembrance inside the Rio Olympic Village, a breakthrough after a long 44 years of side-lining.

-Finally, in September 2017, on initiative of the Bavarian government, with support by the IOC, and the German Sport Federation, the memorial centre opened that is overlooking the Olympic Village in Munich.
+Finally, in September 2017, on the initiative of the Bavarian government, with support by the IOC, and the German Sports Federation, the memorial centre opened that is overlooking the Olympic Village in Munich.
 It finally documents and remembers the terror act and its victims in the way necessary.

 Having visited the centre now, I can say it finally expresses that, what always was also part of my, if not most people’s association of the village across the world.

 In the Olympic Village, the ambivalence about its past can now never happen again, one hopes.